Tiago-Minuzzi/TEGym/README.md

 TEGym is a work in progress to the date of this writing.
 We are trying to add more options and improvements as soon as possible.

+## Installation

+TEGym uses python version 3.11.

+Preferentially use python version >= 3.10 and a virtual enviroment or a conda enviroment.
+Install the required packages using:

+`pip install -r requirements.txt`

 ## Basic usage

 The most basic usage is simple.
 You only need a `FASTA` file or a `CSV` file contaning the sequences and the labels.
 The `CSV` table must contain the columns named `label` and `sequences`.
 The `FASTA` header/id must be in the `RepeatMasker` format (`sequenceID#label`).